zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

      The gdb ARC server port was 3333 and the X86 port was 3334.
 As of SDK v0.7.2, the gdb ARC server port is 3334, and the X86 port is 3333.

-   The :code:`continue` on the X86 side is needed as the ARC_INIT_DEBUG flag has been set and halts the X86 until the ARC core is ready.
+   The :code:`continue` on the X86 side is needed as the ARC_GDB_ENABLE flag has been set and halts the X86 until the ARC core is ready.
 Ready in this case is defined as openocd has had a chance to connect, setup registers, and any breakpoints.
 Unfortunately, there exists no automated method for notifying